fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Hi Fredrik, Currently I'm an intern as a programmer.
-What should I do/be doing so that my internship is extended, or so that I get a permanent position?
-Thanks again

-> Why are programming salaries so high when education is often very poor?

 > How do I take my programming and software engineering skills to another level?

 > What computer language should I start with if I have no previous knowledge of coding?